-4. What can be placed in course reserves?
+4. What can be placed in course e-reserves?

-- Journal articles may be posted online to course reserves - with exception of Harvard Business Review (see #4).
-Linking to articles from the Business Library’s subscription databases is ideal, rather than uploading PDFs.
+- Journal articles may be linked through course reserves - with exception of Harvard Business Review (see #4).
+Uploading PDFs is not permissible as it risks copyright problems.

 - Scanned sections or chapters (to be supplied by instructor).
 To comply with Fair Use, there are restrictions when scanning material for course reserves.
 Consider these guidelines:

-- Typically, one chapter - cannot exceed 10% of the book.
+- Typically, one chapter or 10% of the book whichever is less.

 - Workbook pages may not be scanned.

 Remember – these are guidelines, not law, and other considerations may apply.
-Generally, the larger the amount scanned, the less likely that it is fair use.
+Generally, the larger the amount scanned, the less likely fair use applies.

-- Video and websites can have links within course reserves.
+- Videos and websites can be linked within course reserves.

 - Lawfully obtained copies possessed by the faculty, library, or another unit of the educational institution may be posted in course reserves.
 These may include public domain documents or class notes.

-*** In the limited situations in which materials are scanned and posted in course reserves in the form of copies (PDFs, WORD docs, etc.) should only remain in the course for the length of time needed to serve a particular assignment or other course objective.
+*** In the limited situations in which materials are scanned and posted in course reserves (PDFs, WORD docs, etc.) they should only remain there for the length of time needed to serve a particular assignment or other course objective.
 These items should not remain in the course permanently as this risks copyright infringement.

-5. What cannot be placed on course reserves?
+5. What cannot be placed on course e-reserves?

-- Harvard Business Review (HBR) articles may not be posted or linked to directly from Course Reserves.
+- Harvard Business Review (HBR) articles may not be posted or linked to directly from Course e-Reserves.

 - Harvard Business Publishing imposes these copyright restrictions.

 - The library provides a research guide designed to help students locate HBR articles the database Business Source Complete - a link is added to course reserves to facilitate the search process.
-For articles and case studies not available via Business Source Complete, you can set up HBR Coursepacks.
-At GGU, HBR coursepacks are administered by Ageno School of Business, not the Business Library.
+For articles and case studies not available via Business Source Complete, you can set up HBR Course packs.
+At GGU, HBR course packs are administered by the individual schools, not the Business Library.
 Watch a short video explaining the ins-and-outs of using HBR materials: HBR Tutorial for Faculty.
 For more information, click the tab HBR Case Studies and Articles.

 - Workbooks and other consumables - materials meant for individual one-time use may not be placed on reserve or copied and posted digitally.

-6. Can articles obtained through interlibrary loan be placed in course reserves?
+6. Can articles obtained through interlibrary loan be placed in course e-reserves?